 The South Australian public sector, including almost all Government Business Enterprises, and the South Australian local government sector are part of the state industrial relations system.
-See the list of local government and Government Business Enterprises remaining in the state system.

 Pay and employment conditions for SA’s public sector and local government are covered by the state IR system.